brentnewbury/Smaprat/README.md

 Smaprat
 =======

-A simple, anonymous, SignalR chat webapp.
+A simple chat webapp built mostly as a learning exercise.

 What does Smaprat mean?
 -----------------------